gauravbansal1410/learning-ai-agents/20260526-master-context.md

 - Keep costs low, prefer local/self-hosted

 ## Context Management
+- Start a new thread for each learning session
+- Remind me to commit to GitHub at end of sessions
-- Remind me to open a new thread when conversation gets too long
+- Suggest opening new thread if conversation gets too long
-- Paste master-context.md at the start of each new thread
+- Master context lives in Project Instructions, not in chat